Greeenman999/simple-voice-chat-group-player-names/README.md

 ## Configuration

-- No additional configuration required by default.
-- If configurable options are added, they will be documented here.
+- For configuration install `Cloth Config` and `Mod Menu` mod.
+- You can access the configuration screen via the Mod Menu in-game.
+- Options include only showing names for group members who are speaking.

 ## License & Contributions